BONUS: learn directory structure

 how to remove a directory and all its contents

-• I remove parent and all its descendants
+• I remove doe and all its children and their children

 Danger